rabestro/epam-gen-ai-bootcamp-coursework/docs/README.md

 - `Lab1`: A simple Spring Boot application that uses Semantic Kernel to generate text.

-## How to Run

-TODO: Provide instructions on how to run your projects.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.